Leadership Skills: Definitions and Examples

 By Indeed Editorial Team

 Updated May 24, 2022 | Published August 20, 2018

 Updated May 24, 2022

 Related: Top 8 Leadership Styles - Definitions & Examples

 In this video, Jenn, an Indeed Career Coach, explains the top leadership styles in management and how to identify the one that's right for you and your team.

 Leadership skills can help you in all aspects of your career, from applying for jobs to seeking career advancement.
-One of many soft skills that employers value, leadership skills often incorporate several different personality traits and communication abilities that are useful for anyone to learn and practice over time.
+One of the many soft skills that employers value, leadership often incorporates several different personality traits and communication abilities that are useful for anyone to learn and practice over time.